Frequently Asked Questions

 If you have been working towards a Chartered Legal Executive Apprenticeship, once completed you will become a fully qualified Lawyer.

-If you do need to change the date of your EPA that CILEx has arranged for you, or cancel your EPA, we ask that you do so in writing using the Change of Circumstances form, or EPA Cancelation form which can be found on the Apprenticeship Resource Page.
+If you do need to change the date of your EPA that CILEX has arranged for you, or cancel your EPA, we ask that you do so in writing using the Change of Circumstances form, or EPA Cancelation form which can be found on the EPA Fees & Resources page.